atiselsts/spacescanner/README.md

 # Directory structure

-* `launcher` - CoRunner source code
+* `launcher` - CoRunner source code;
-* `web` - CoRunner web interface.
+* `web` - CoRunner web interface source code;
-* `doc` - an example CoRunner configuration file with comments;
+* `doc` - an example CoRunner configuration file with comments and the default settings;
-* `tests` - testing code, including a few CoRunner configuration files;
+* `tests` - testing code, including several CoRunner configuration files examples;
-* `models` - Copasi example models;
+* `models` - several Copasi model examples;
 * `copasi` - Copasi executables.

 # Installation

-Either `git clone` or download and extract the CoRunner source code.
+Either `git clone` or [download](https://github.com/atiselsts/corunner/archive/master.zip) and extract the CoRunner source code.

-The only prerequisite required to execute CoRunner at the moment is Python (version 2).
+At the moment, the only prerequisite software required to be installed to CoRunner is Python (version 2).

-CoRunner has been successfully tested on 64-bit Linux and Windows (including Cygwin).
+CoRunner has been successfully tested on 64-bit Linux and Windows, including Cygwin.

-By default, CoRunner tries to use all available CPU cores for optmization runs.
-To leave some cores free for other tasks, change the `maxConcurrentOptimizations` configuration setting to a smaller value.
+By default, CoRunner tries to use all available CPU cores for optimization runs.
+To leave some cores free for other tasks, reduce the `maxConcurrentOptimizations` configuration setting.

 # Running on Linux